OCB7D2D/OcbCustomTextures/README.md

 ![Texture Channel Packer options](Screens/unity-channel-packer-01.png)

-This will create a "specular" texture that is a little bit metallic (R), recieves most of the ambient light (G), is non-emissive (B) and is only a tiny bit smooth/nearly fully rough (A).
+This will create a "specular" texture that is a little bit metallic (R), receives most of the ambient light (G), is non-emissive (B) and is only a tiny bit smooth/nearly fully rough (A).

 #### Note on the emission parameter (blue channel)